awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-get-started.md

 ## Step 1: Identity Management<a name="get-started-identity-management"></a>

 Permissions to access Amazon Connect features and resource are assigned to user accounts within Amazon Connect\.
 When you create an instance, you must decide how you want to manage users\.
 You can't change the identity management option after you create the instance\.
-For more information, see [Identity Management in Amazon Connect](connect-identity-management.md)\.
+For more information, see [Plan Your Identity Management in Amazon Connect](connect-identity-management.md)\.

 **To configure identity management for your instance**